iankorf/MCB185-2023/Unit0/README.md

 ## Learning Objectives ##

 + Install Linux
-+ Explore the Unix CLI with the Terminal and Shell
++ Explore the Unix CLI with the terminal and shell
 + Choose a programming editor
 + Organize your home directory
 + Manage documents with Git